HRI-EU/trust/doc/HRI10.md

 The check HRI10 is successful if HRI01 through HRI09 are successful.

-In the future, the success state of HRI10 will correspond to the overall exit code of the `trust` utility.
-For now, it always returns `0`.
+The success state of HRI10 is the overall exit code of the `trust` utility, which is returned to the shell.